 A coordinated effort in both the public and private sector will be made to protect water resources in special protection areas.
-Therefore, government agencies (including MCDPWT, MCDEP, MCDPS, MNCPPC Department of Park and Planning, and WSSC) and utility companies should consider allowing flexibility and innovation to their standard design and regulatory requirements to better address watershed protection objectives in special protection areas and still achieve their statutory mission.
+Therefore, government agencies (including MCDPWTMCDOT, MCDEP, MCDPS, M-NCPPC Department of Park and Planning Department and Department of Parks, and WSSC) and utility companies should consider allowing flexibility and innovation to their standard design and regulatory requirements to better address watershed protection objectives in special protection areas and still achieve their statutory mission.
 As part of the plan review process, agency representatives on the Development Review Committee will work together, in concert with State regulatory agencies and in accordance with lead agency protocols (in place since November 1992), to maximize flexibility in site design and to cooperate with the applicant to reduce stream impacts.